open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 Additional keys and mime-types are permitted.
 Compliant OVON dialog agents do not need to respond to any unsupported keys in the dialog event.

-##### 1.11.1 Utterance Text Feature
+##### 1.10.1 Utterance Text Feature

 The _text_ feature is **mandatory** in all _utterance_ dialog events.

 |parameter|Description|
 |-|-|
 |_mimeType_|text/plain
 |_speakerId_|The _speakerId_ should be a unique identifier to the speaker that was or will be perceived as the social actor in the conversation.
-Agents that are channeling utterances from other agents or speakers should keep the _speakerId_ of the original speaker.
+Assistants that are channeling utterances from other agents or speakers should keep the _speakerId_ of the original speaker.
 This is one of the main distinctions between channeling and mediation.
 It is the responsibility of the agent that generates the event to decide which _speakerId_ to attach to the event.
 |_value_|Any number of values are allowed as strings in the _tokens_ section.
 When concatenated together the _tokens_ should represent the orthographic representation of the utterance.
 |_valueUrl_|Any number of value URLs are allowed in the tokens section.
 These URLs should locate content of type 'text/plain' and when downloaded and concatenated together the _tokens_ should represent the orthographic representation of the utterance.

-### 1.12 Whisper Events
+### 1.11 Whisper Events

     {
       "ovon" {